JYZ4396/unusual-coastal-trash-ml/data/README.md

-This folder contains the raw data and cleaned data for the analysis.
+This folder contains the raw data for the analysis.
+Cleaned data file is too large to upload.